High Court Enforcement Officer Fees.

 The Notice of Enforcement must be sent to you personally, giving 7 clear days (excluding Sundays and bank holidays) to pay the sums outlined.
 If you pay the full amount (including the £90 Compliance Fee) during the compliance stage (i.e; before the cut off date on the Notice of Enforcement) then the matter is concluded.

 If you cannot afford to pay the entire amount in full at this stage, the enforcement company are legally obliged to consider a sensible payment proposal.
-However, it is vitally important to be aware that in order to accept a payment proposal, the Enforcement Agent is obliged to make a personal visit to your premises on behalf of the creditor, in order to ‘secure’ the debt.
+However, it is vitally important to be aware that in order to accept a payment proposal, the Enforcement Agent is obliged in every case to make a personal visit to your premises on behalf of the creditor, in order to ‘secure’ the debt.
 This visit will attract the Enforcement Stage 1 fee as outlined below.

 Enforcement Stage 1